HarrisonGrodin/Simplify.jl/README.md

 ## Approach
-*Rewrite.jl* uses matching, normalization, and completion, which will be elaborated in the next sections.
+*Rewrite.jl* uses normalization via matching, which will be elaborated in the next sections.

  - [Matching](#matching) is used to compare the expression being normalized to the left side of normalization rules.
  - [Normalization](#normalization) involves the transformation of an expression based on one or more applications of rules.
- - [Completion](#completion) is a process used to generate a *canonical* rewrite system from a list of axioms, which acts like a compilation step for axioms to rules.

 ### Matching
 An subject expression can be matched against a pattern expression to determine whether or not the subject is structurally similar to the pattern.
 If the matching process succeeds, it generates one or more substitutions which transform the pattern into the subject.